axe312ger/sqip/CONTRIBUTING.md

 To build a new SQIP plugin is pretty simple:

-1. Create rough file structure via `lerna create sqip-plugin-my-amazing-plugin`
+1. Create a rough file structure via `lerna create sqip-plugin-my-amazing-plugin`
 2. Rename `lib` directory to `src`
 3. Change `package.json`: Replace main script path `lib` with `src`
 4. Use the following template to rocket-start your new plugin: